cloudfoundry/eirini/README.md

  - `Bifrost` converts and transfers cloud controller app specific requests to OPI specific objects and runs them in Kubernetes.
 It relies on the [`bits-service`](https://github.com/cloudfoundry-incubator/bits-service) to serve OCI images for droplets, and `OPI` to abstract the communication with Kube.
  - `OPI` or the "orchestrator provider interface" provides a declarative abstraction over multiple schedulers inspired by Diego's LRP/Task model and Bosh's CPI concept.
- - `St8ger` implements Staging by running Kubernetes/OPI one-off tasks
+ - `Stager` implements staging by running Kubernetes/OPI one-off tasks

 # Tell me more 'bout OPI